sizebay/kikaha/undertow-standalone/README.md

 }
 ```

+Note that UndertowBuilder expects a root HttpHandler to handle all requests your applications will be able to handle.
+When more than one route is needed to be deployed a inattentive developer may turn its powerful application code into a mess spaghetti code.

-This Undertow Standalone Extension aim to save you from the pain of creating its countless lines of code
+The Standalone Extension aim to save you from the pain of creating its countless lines of code
-to achieve the your daily web development goals.
+to create your routes.
+All the effort needed to create a route on your application is:
+- implement the ```io.undertow.server.HttpHandler``` interface
+- inform which URL and Http Method it is expected to handle through ```io.skullabs.undertow.standalone.api.WebResource``` annotation
+- annotated it as a singleton service through ```trip.api.Service```

 ```java
 @Service